VeMike/pybuild/README.md

 Both pre- and postbuild callbacks need to take one parameter, the `user_defined_config` specified in the `build.config.json`

-    # An example for a postbuild callback
+    # An example for a prebuild callback
     def prebuild(user_defined_config):

         error = prepare_files()